Your Guide to the Best Portable Internet Options

 Cellular internet

 Cellular connections, like 4G LTE and 5G, make excellent portable internet options.
-You can either get a standard mobile plan and use your phone as a hotspot, or you can opt for a dedicated hotspot and plan—this may be better for heavy users or those that need to share their connections.
+You can either get a standard mobile plan and use your phone as a hotspot, or you can opt for a dedicated hotspot and plan—this may be better for heavy users or those who need to share their connections.
 The main downside of cellular is that coverage isn’t always available when you need it—if you’re relying on it for emergency communications, this can be a big issue.

 Portable internet speeds